Places that have been Lost

 3. The Daggetts

 Ernest Austin Daggett was born in New Brunswick in 1867.
 Starting life as a lighthouse keeper, he decided to seek opportunity out West, and eventually settled in Calgary in March 1892.
 The next year he became John Lineham's bookkeeper, and a few years after that the general manager of the Lineham Lumber Company.
 While it might seem these responsibilities would be enough for a young man, Ernest Daggett kept himself busy with all kinds of side projects.
 Daggett bought a 320 acre ranch near Davisburg and became an active member of the community there throughout the 1890s.
 Near the end of the decade he began a new homesteading ranch, near Blackie, Alberta, where he bred Clydesdales and raised Aberdeen Angus cattle.
 Having saved up enough, he returned to New Brunswick in 1898 to marry Alberta Grace Watt, to whom he had been engaged for almost nine years.
 The newlyweds returned to Alberta the next year and bought a house in Okotoks (not this one).
 Ernest began working at the Lineham Lumber Company, supervising the mills at Okotoks and High River in the summer, and the logging camps up the Sheep River in winter.
 He quickly became well known in the town, not just for his work at the mill, but as an avid curler, and an elected member of the town council.
 Mrs. Daggett stayed on at their ranch during the weekdays to maintain their homestead rights, and rode a horse and buggy to their Okotoks home on the weekends.
 The couple had their first and only child, Mary, in 1904.
 Mary was an enthusiastic horsewoman, and rode from their ranch to school every day.
 She would eventually attend the University of Alberta and become a teacher in the region.
 Finally in 1909 the Daggetts built their new home in Okotoks, the one you see here.
 They also built a barn and shed on the property that housed a milk cow and horses for pulling buggies.
 They also bought a McLaughlin Buick, making them one of the first car owners in town.
 "As in keeping with the pioneer spirit, the Daggett home was always open to everyone and many impromptu meals were served to visitors including Indian friends of the Blackfoot, Stoney, and Sacree Bands.
 Mrs. Daggett's mother, Mrs. Mary Watt lived with the Daggetts from 1912 until she died in 1921 at which time she was reputed to be Alberta's oldest resident at the age of ninety-nine.
-"Grandma Watt", although crippled with arthritis, knit many mittens and socks for the Red Cross during the World War I and for the needy in Okotoks."xx1 Ernest passed away in 1936, and his wife returned to New Brunswick, where she passed away in 1957.
+"Grandma Watt", although crippled with arthritis, knit many mittens and socks for the Red Cross during the World War I and for the needy in Okotoks."1 Ernest passed away in 1936, and his wife returned to New Brunswick, where she passed away in 1957.
 Their descendants continue to call Okotoks home.

 4. McFarland Lumber Yard

-Before modern zoning laws came into place, it was common for large industrial or wholesale businesses to be clustered in downtown cores butting up against homes or businesses like hotels.
+Before modern zoning laws came into place, it was common for large industrial or wholesale businesses to be clustered in downtown cores butting up against homes or businesses such as hotels.
 For instance, in this photo we can see the Willingdon Hotel (today the Royal Duke) just beyond the lumber yard.
 Thanks to changing economic conditions, new zoning laws, and the growing availability of cars, businesses like the lumber yards were moved further away from downtown to places where more space was available, and neighbours were less likely to complain about the noise or pollution.

 5. The Lineham Block

-The Lineham Block was named for the man who commissioned it, John Lineham, the most towering figure in the early history of the town.
-Kathy Coutts, director of the Okotoks Museum, finds Lineham's legacy "quite remarkable," marvelling how much he accomplished in the 52 years before his death in 1913.
-“I don’t think anyone else in the history of Okotoks had as much impact in a wide range of aspects – politics, ranching, industry (both oil and lumber)."xx2 John Lineham's far-reaching impact in Okotoks, especially his saw mill, is covered in the other three walking tours in Okotoks, but we should also mention here his interests in real estate.
+The Lineham Block was named for the man who commissioned it, John Lineham, the most prominent figure in the early history of the town.
+Kathy Coutts of the Okotoks Museum, finds Lineham's legacy "quite remarkable," marvelling at how much he accomplished in the 52 years before his death in 1913.
+“I don’t think anyone else in the history of Okotoks had as much impact in a wide range of aspects – politics, ranching, industry (both oil and lumber)."2 John Lineham's far-reaching impact in Okotoks, especially his sawmill, is covered in the other three walking tours in Okotoks, but we should also mention his interests in real estate.
 His first forays into property were in Calgary and actually predated the sawmill he established at Okotoks.
 They included the Leeson-Lineham Block on 8th Avenue in downtown Calgary, which was built in 1889 and survives to this day.
 Lineham went on to amass a small property empire on 8th Avenue that also included the Sharpies McLean Block and the Elma Block (named for his daughter).
-The Lineham Block in Okotoks came a bit later, and was one of three imposing brick commercial blocks in early Okotoks, the others being the Stockton Block (which survives) and the Macleod Block (which also burned down).
+The Lineham Block in Okotoks came a bit later, and was one of three imposing brick commercial blocks in early Okotoks, the others being the Stockton Block (which survives) and the McLeod Block (which also burned down).
 As we can see, despite their sturdy construction, these buildings were still vulnerable to the elements.
 Twenty years before fire claimed this building, it also suffered heavy damage in a flood.
-The local newspaper described the effect the disastrous 1916 flood had on the building: "The water got into nearly all the cellars in town and the greatest amount of loss was done to the stock of the tenants of the Lineham Block, G.L.
+The local newspaper described the effect that the disastrous 1915 flood had on the building: "The water got into nearly all the cellars in town and the greatest amount of loss was done to the stock of the tenants of the Lineham Block, G.L.
 McCandless, A.Z.
 Hicks, McKay and Thompson and also to the stock in the cellar of Ritchie & Allen's store at the corner.
-It is not certain yet what the total damage all over the town amounts to but probably a couple of thousand dollars would cover it."xx3
+It is not certain yet what the total damage all over the town amounts to but probably a couple of thousand dollars would cover it."3

 6. Baptist Church

 The 1901 census counted 671 people living in and around Okotoks.
-Amongst them were 91 Baptists, a small but significant minority.xx1 That same year those Baptists organized the New Testament Church, and held meetings at the Orange Hall.
-A more suitable place of worship was needed, and $1,500 was borrowed to build the church you see here.xx2 Work began on the church right away, and it opened in 1902.
+Amongst them were 91 Baptists, a small but significant minority.1 That same year those Baptists organized the New Testament Church, and held meetings at the Orange Hall.
+A more suitable place of worship was needed, and $1,500 was borrowed to build the church you see here.2 Work began on the church right away, and it opened in 1902.
 In 1905 an organ was added too.
 However, despite the 91 identified Baptists in the community, only around 15 attended Sunday services, and the church had trouble raising money to pay a reverend's salary, making it difficult to keep a full-time minister in the town.
-Between 1908 and 1910 five different ministers cycled through the church, though finally a Reverend Bracken was persuaded to stay on for a weekly salary of $8.65.
+Between 1908 and 1910 five different ministers cycled through the church, though finally Reverend Bracken was persuaded to stay on for a weekly salary of $8.65.
 Nevertheless as the town modernized so did the church, and in 1909 electric lighting was installed, and a gas furnace in 1915.
-In the 1920s and 1930s ongoing financial problems were compounded by a congregation that shrank by almost two-thirds--only 36 people identified as Baptist in the census of 1931.xx3 In 1928 the church was left vacant, and would remain so until 1939 when it was purchased by Helmer Jacobson and rechristened the new Gospel Chapel, which eventually became the Evangelical Free Church.
+In the 1920s and 1930s ongoing financial problems were compounded by a congregation that shrank by almost two-thirds--only 36 people identified as Baptist in the census of 1931.3 In 1928 the church was left vacant, and would remain so until 1939 when it was purchased by Helmer Jacobson and rechristened the new Gospel Chapel, which eventually became the Evangelical Free Church.
 The major renovations that you can see, the removal of the bell tower and the remodelling of the front doors, occurred in 1988.
 Finally in 1996 the Evangelical Free Church had outgrown this old building, and moved to its new location on Southridge Drive.
-This old church then became home to the Bowker & Scudds Garden Shop, then the Old Country Store, and finally in 2009, the Heartland Cafe.xx4
+This old church then became home to the Bowker & Scudds Garden Shop, then the Old Country Store, and finally in 2009, the Heartland Cafe.4

 7. Ingram Bros.
 Meat Market